 IF you want reviews to start coming in as soon as your book is published, make sure you give yourself plenty of time in your pre-publication schedule.
 Get your beta readers to do your first round of reviews.

 Do NOT offer to pay for a review.
 Most reviewers will accept a free copy of your book.
 Many will state that they received an ARC or a free copy IN their review.

 DO NOT bug the reviewer.
 Many reviewers get hundreds of inquiries.
 If they spend the time answering them all they will have no time left for writing reviews!
 They will reply to your inquiry IF they are interested.
 They MAY tell you when your review is done and where it is posted.
 “MAY” is the key word.
 Don’t bug them for any reason.
 I KNOW you are anxious.
 Get over it!

 DO NOT ask the reviewer to change or revise their review.
 If you get a bad or neutral review, just accept it.
 Don’t ask … it puts them in the position of having to say NO which puts you on their bad karma list.
 If they said something wrong, or included a wrong bit of information, just ignore it.
 That’s the way THEY understood it, which is why they wrote it.
 If you get more than one reviewer “misunderstanding” what is happening, maybe your book needs a rewrite, or you could just go with the flow and rewrite your description!

 DO NOT comment on your own reviews.
 Whether the review was fabulous or negative, you should leave it be.
 If you insist, get a “friend” to post a comment.

 If you are overwhelmed, it may be because you are trying to do to much all at one time.
 Instead of trying to get 100 reviews, work on your first five.
 Then once they are in place, work on your next five.
-Though it may soon surpass 100, you still only concentrate on the next five!
+Though you may soon surpass 100 reviews, you still only concentrate on the next five!